 “But the technology is complex,” may be another argument.

-I encourage you to give it some thought as an option.
+In general, I’m betting all of the above is well within your capabilities, or can be with just a little extra contract help.
+So, I encourage you to give the virtual conference business model some serious thought as an option.
 And, if you have already done a virtual conference or are planning one, please comment and let readers know about it.